 And about completing his mission to transform America with a lot of big government handout programs.

-And Governor Huckabee says strangely, not a word about the collapse of the government of Finland due to the exact policies he's espousing.
+And Governor Huckabee says, strangely, not a word about the collapse of the government of Finland due to the exact policies he's espousing.

-Now, I think Linda, what we're going to do maybe over the weekend is we're going to start looking for all the times and all the liberals will do our research as we always do.
+Now, I think, Linda, what we're going to do maybe over the weekend is we're going to start looking for all the times and all the liberals.

-That they said we need to be more like Finland because Finland collapsed.
+They said we need to be more like Finland because Finland collapsed.

-If you go back, Kamala Harris's plan, Medicare for All, when we examine the cost estimates for the first 10 years, Medicare for All, it takes up 90% of the federal budget.
+If you go back, Kamala Harris's plan, Medicare for All, when we examine the cost estimates for the first 10 years, Medicare for all, it takes up 90% of the federal budget.

-No money for defense, nothing else.
+No money for defense, nothing else, just Medicare for all.

-So what I can tell you with a certainty that if we follow Finland, our government will collapse just on that one issue.
+So what I can tell you with a certainty that if we follow Finland, our government will collapse just on that one issue, never mind everything else that this new Green Deal is going to offer everybody.

-And anyway, if you scroll back, the word Finland never appeared in the news last week, he points out barely, because you know, Bernie doesn't want, you know, to transform America into Finland, does he?
+And anyway, if you scroll back, the word Finland never appeared in the news last week, he points out, barely, because, you know, Bernie doesn't want, you know, to transform America into Finland, does he?

 But at least he can take solace in knowing that with people like him in Congress, he's already made a lot of headway into turning the U.S. into a place where the cost of government is unsustainable.